eclipse-zenoh/zenoh-c/docs/api.rst

     .. c:member:: unsigned int n

-      The number of complete queryables that should be target of a :c:func:`z_query`.
+      The number of complete queryables that should be target of a :c:func:`z_get`.

 .. autocenum:: zenoh/net.h::z_target_t_Tag